diretorios/amei.beauty/docs/TROUBLESHOOTING_PAGES_DEPLOYMENT.md

 ## Still Having Issues?

-1. **Check the workflow logs** - The updated workflow now includes a verification step that will show more detailed error messages
+1. **Check the workflow logs** - The workflow now uses Wrangler CLI which provides detailed error messages
+2. **Verify Workers deployment works** - If Workers deploy successfully, Pages should also work (same token)
-2. **Try creating a new API token** - Sometimes tokens can become invalid
+3. **Try creating a new API token** - Sometimes tokens can become invalid
-3. **Verify token in Cloudflare Dashboard** - Make sure it's active and has all required permissions
+4. **Verify token in Cloudflare Dashboard** - Make sure it's active and has all required permissions:
+   - Account → Workers Scripts → Edit
+   - Account → Pages → Edit
+   - Account → D1 → Edit
+   - Account → R2 → Edit (if using R2)
-4. **Check Cloudflare Status** - Sometimes Cloudflare APIs have outages
+5. **Check Cloudflare Status** - Sometimes Cloudflare APIs have outages
+6. **Test locally** - Run `npm run deploy:pages` locally to see if the issue is with the token or the workflow

 ---